 Macallan 18 (Sherry) 1997 Vintage, 43% ABV, $205 USD

 - Nose: Big bold sherry, raisins, plums, figs, oranges, toffee, fudge, leather, pipe smoke.
 Remember Cavendish & Harvey hard candies that were covered in sugar powder?
 They came in a circle tin?
 I get that very specific note.
 And of course those classic Macallan wood tannins .

 - Taste: Almost everything reflected on the nose is present on the pallet.
 So much juicy sherry, heavy plums and raisins.
 Slight orange, vanilla, rich fudge, and a hint of ginger.

 - Finish: Long, good viscosity, the flavors burst off your taste buds!
 This is something truly special.

 - Thoughts: If you’ve read my other Macallan reviews you know I’m partial to the 12 and Edition 2.
 I love the rich boldness of Macallan’s sherried products, but this expression takes it to the next level!
 Is the Mac 18 overpriced?
-Well I didn’t subtract any points for value, because I think a 94\100 is definitely worth $200 US.
+Well I didn’t subtract any points for value, because I think a 92.5\100 is worth $200 US.
 I have seen prices much higher, and the older the vintage the more the price climbs.
 Costco in the US still sells it for around $200 and I see people hunting these bottles from small shops for around the same price.
 100% a must buy for that price.
-My highest score yet!

 After my initial score I will add or subtract points relative on how I perceive value (based on what I paid for the bottle).
 A zero value means I think the price is justified.